Financial-Times/origami-website/_tutorials/new-component.md

 Although Origami components use Bower to install dependencies, developer dependencies may be installed using the [NPM](https://www.npmjs.com/) package manager, as seen in `package.json`.
 Rules for package management are defined in the [package management section of the specification](https://origami.ft.com/spec/v1/components/#package-management).

 Although Origami components are authored using Bower, components are published to NPM so projects which use Origami may choose to use NPM over Bower ([but we still recommended Bower for now](https://origami.ft.com/docs/tutorials/npm/)).
 We'll discuss how components are published to NPM later.

-### src

-### demos

-The demos directory holds code for the component previews which are displayed in [the origami registry](https://registry.origami.ft.com/).
-Component demos are also used to preview and develop a component locally.
-The templates for demos are written in [mustache](https://mustache.github.io/), and demos may include their own Sass and JavaScript.
-Note that demo code is only used for the component previews, and not by projects which depend on the component.
-There is a [demo section in the specification](https://origami.ft.com/spec/v1/components/#demos) with more details, but we will discuss demos in more detail later.